 To create smooth-sounding loops, make sure that the waveform at the loop start point and loop release point are at the same position.
-To do this, you will need to adjust the POSITION parameter in the wave envelope for those two points.
+To do this, adjust the POSITION parameter in the wave envelope for those two points.
 If the positions are not the same, as you go from the release point back to the start point, you will hear a "jump."
-The jump or discontinuity will depend on the particular wavetable and the size of the difference between the start and end
+The jump or discontinuity will depend on the particular wavetable and the harmonic differences between the start and end points of the loop.